Permafrost/Tundra/SERVICES.md

 ### tundra.string:translate

-Translates strings from one value to another using the given translation table.
+Translates strings from one value to another using the specified translations.

-For example, given the following translation table:

-    {
-        "a": "1",
-        "b": "2"
-    }

-And the following arbitrarily specified string operands:
+For example, given the following `$translation.operands` containing arbitrarily specified string values:

     {
         "key1": "a",